Philippine court jails three police officers for drugs war murder

 Security cameras showed the officers aggressively escorting a man matching delos Santos’ description in the direction of the spot where he was killed.

-Two months after the delos Santos killing, Duterte ordered the police to stop its anti-drugs operations as the school boy’s murder sparked public outrage, but he reinstated police’s role in the drugs war in early December last year, saying the drug situation has worsened.
+“Justice was served for my son,” Kian’s mother, Lorenza delos Santos told reporters outside the courtroom.
+“We were able to prove that my son was innocent of all the accusations hurled against him.”

-Reporting by Manuel Mogato; Editing by Michael Perry
+Writing by Karen Lema; Editing by Michael Perry